michelow/AdvR-6/Readme.md

 Now adding some more text to see how RStudio Git wondow updates.

 So now we make more changes and hit 'stage'.

+But now we do more changes without clicking stage.

+I think we should nnow be in the develop branch that we just created.